KukkiiNeko/koreader-user-patches-collection/README.md

 # KOReader Catified User Patches

 This is a Collection of patches I use and have catified.
 Author credit goes to the respective users.

-The base patches are from [SeriousHornet](https://github.com/SeriousHornet/KOReader.patches/tree/main)
+The base patches are from [SeriousHornet](https://github.com/SeriousHornet/KOReader.patches/tree/main).
+These customizations are an **addition** to those patches.
+Please follow the instructions in that repo, to install PT patches.

 ## How to use these patches
 Please [check the guide here.](https://koreader.rocks/user_guide/#L2-userpatches)